The Grief of Red Granny

 -|-

-In his distinctive surrealistic visual language, Ocloo portrays the enigmatic queen in the Garden of Eden.
-Here, from her ‘afterlife,’ Elisabeth reflects on her life and addresses us.
-She is accompanied by six angels: three singers and three musicians, all from South Africa.
+Using his signature surreal imagery, Ocloo brings this enigmatic mourning process to life in the Garden of Eden.
+Six angels - three classical singers and three musicians, all from South Africa - make up the ensemble.
 The musical leitmotif is Pergolesi's Stabat Mater.
-"I will bring Pergolesi to my Voodoo church," says Ocloo.
-For his radical arrangement of this famous composition, he draws inspiration from African funerals.
-It's a musical confrontation between cultures, a universal sound of sorrow and celebration at the same time.
+“I will bring Pergolesi to my Voodoo church,” said Ocloo.
+In his radical adaptation of this famous composition, he draws inspiration from lush mourning and funeral rituals from around the world.
+A musical confrontation between cultures.
+A universal sound of sorrow and celebration at the same time

 Credits